The Harmonic Minor Scale | Guitar Diagrams and Charts

-The harmonic minor scale contains seven notes, these are the same as the minor natural scale (aeolian mode) except the seventh degree that is raised by one semitone.
-Here is a comparison between the natural minor scale (aeolian mode) and the harmonic minor scale.
+The harmonic minor scale contains seven notes.
+The interval pattern formula is 1 - 2 - b3 - 4 - 5 - b6 - 7.
+It is built the same as the natural minor scale (Aeolian mode) but the seventh degree is raised by one semitone.
+Here is a comparison between the natural minor scale and the harmonic minor scale.

 |C natural minor scale (aeolian mode)||C||D||Eb||F||G||Ab||Bb|

 The melodic minor scale is built the same as the harmonic minor scale but it has a major sixth (6) instead of a minor sixth (b6) giving the formula 1 - 2 - b3 - 4 - 5 - 6 - 7.
 They both have a raised seventh in comparison with the natural minor scale, thus giving this particular color.

 Theoretically the harmonic minor scale should be played over minMaj7 chords, but it can also be used over minor chords like m6, m7, m9, m11, m6/9.
 Playing the harmonic melodic scale over a minor 7 chord creates tension because of the major seventh.
 To attenuate this tension you need to resolve you lick on a proper note.

 Here are four diagrams to play the harmonic minor scale on your guitar.
 Each shapes contains tones within the space of one octave.
 The most easy way to learn the scale is to play it starting from the root note (R in the graphic).